 MALS and Hispanic Studies

-MALS students pursuing a concentration in Hispanic Studies must take GLS 502, GLS 598, 2 GLS classses of their choice and a total of 18 hours Hispanic Studies distributed as follows: nine hours of core classes in Hispanic Studies and nine hours of electives in Hispanic Studies (as described in the Post-baccalaureate certificate program in the Hispanic Studies section of the UNCW Graduate catalogue).
+MALS students pursuing a concentration in Hispanic Studies must take GLS 502, GLS 598, 2 GLS classses of their choice and a total of 18 hours Hispanic Studies distributed as follows: nine hours of core classes in Hispanic Studies and nine hours of electives in Hispanic Studies (as described in the Post-baccalaureate certificate program ).

 Assuming they possess the requisite speaking and writing proficiency in Spanish, any MALS student may take any graduate level Hispanic Studies course after obtaining approval from both the course instructor and the GLS Program Director.

 MALS students pursuing a general concentration option (no specialization in gerontology or hispanic studies) who wish to take graduate gerontology courses as electives should obtain permission from both the instructor and the GLS Program Director before enrolling.

 - Under the general option, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for cross-listed courses may be used.

 - Non-GLS courses cannot be used towards the GLS post-Master's certificate.